Harvard University Asia Center

 This detailed biography of Japan’s postwar prime minister was favorably received in the United States and has sold widely in translation in Japan.

-A discharged official in mid-Ming China faced significant changes in his life.
-This book explores three such officials in the sixteenth century—Wang Jiusi, Kang Hai, and Li Kaixian—who turned to literary endeavors when forced to retire.
-Instead of formal writing, however, they engaged in the stigmatized genre of qu (songs), a collective term for drama and sanqu.
-As their efforts reveal, a disappointing end to an official career and a physical move away from the center led to their embrace of qu and the pursuit of a marginalized literary genre.
-After their retirements, these three writers became cultural leaders in their native regions.
+This book explores three discharged Ming officials in the sixteenth century—Wang Jiusi, Kang Hai, and Li Kaixian—who turned to literary endeavors when forced to retire.
+As their efforts reveal, a disappointing end to an official career and a physical move away from the center led to their embrace and pursuit of a marginalized literary genre, qu.

-Ancestral ritual in early China was an orchestrated dance between what was present (the offerings and the living) and what was absent (the ancestors).
-This study is a history of the early Chinese ancestral cult, particularly its cognitive aspects.
-Ancestor worship was not, the author contends, merely mechanical and thoughtless.
+In this study, the author contends that early Chinese ancestor worship was not merely mechanical and thoughtless.
 Rather, it was an idea system that aroused serious debates about the nature of postmortem existence, served as the religious backbone to Confucianism, and may even have been the forerunner of Daoist and Buddhist meditation practices.

 This book documents an Islamic–Confucian school of scholarship that flourished—mostly in the Yangzi Delta—in the 17th and 18th centuries.
 Drawing on previously unstudied sources, it reconstructs the network of Muslim scholars responsible for the creation and circulation of a large corpus of Chinese Islamic written material—the so-called Han Kitab.